druglogics/ags-paper/docs/index.md

 - The number of `Gitsbe` simulations: more simulations, more models generated.
 - The type of mutation that `Gitsbe` models have: unless otherwise specified, the `Gitsbe` models have only [link operator mutations](https://druglogics.github.io/druglogics-doc/gitsbe-config.html#genetic-algorithm).
-[Topology mutations] were also tested as well as a combination of [topology and link operator mutations].
+[Topology mutations](#cascade-2.0-analysis-topology-mutations) were also tested as well as a combination of [topology and link operator mutations](#cascade-2.0-analysis-topology-and-link-operator-mutations).
 - The [training data](https://druglogics.github.io/druglogics-doc/training-data.html) for the `Gitsbe` models: *steady state* (calibrated models) vs *proliferative profile* (proliferative models).
 Also *randomly generated models* were produced for the link operator mutations using the [abmlog module](https://github.com/druglogics/abmlog).
 - The type of mathematical model (HSA or Bliss) used in `Drabme` to evaluate the synergies either from the [@Flobak2015] for the CASCADE 1.0 analysis or from the [@Flobak2019] dataset for the CASCADE 2.0 analysis.